bokhtiar-rana-backend/js-fundamentals/Init.md

  - For any value, it's type can be found by typeof operator
  - typeof operator returns a string ('string'/'number'/...)

-**though null is different from object but typeof null is 'object', a historical accident**
+**Though null is different from object but typeof null is 'object', a historical accident** **typeof undefined is equaled to 'undefined'**

-**Constructing objects that wrap primitive types like: new Number(42)/new String('hello') will have typeof object**
+**Constructing objects that wrap primitive types like: new Number(42)/new String('hello') will have typeof 'object'**
  - In JavaScript, there is no good reason to construct such wrapper instances
  - Coding standard recommends not to use it.

 **https://jsdoc.app/, can be used for documentation comment**

 ```
-Variables in JS are untyped, so a Variable that is initialized with **number** can be set to **string** later
+Variables in JS are untyped, so a Variable that is initialized with <sub>number<sub>
-It's not a good idea to do this.
+can be set to <sub>string</sub> later.
+Though, it's not a good idea to do this.
 There might be some scenarios, where this is necessary.
 Ex: Writing some generic that might work with different types
 ```

  - If a Variable is not initialized, it has a special value **undefinded**.
 Ex: let x;